fdelprete/domino-document-migrator-portlet/README.md

 A control panel Liferay portlet to import Notes document attachments from a remote Notes database.

 This portlet use NCSO.jar.
-You caon obtian the library from the data/domino/html/java directory in you server Domino.
+You caon obtian the library from the /domino/java directory in your server Domino data folder.

 You can choose a Notes database from a remote Domino server.
 (You connect to the remote Domino server using DIIOP so that task must be running on the Domino server)